Copyright 1994 - 2023 Bill's Bible Basics

-In the Book of Zechariah in the Old Testament, we also find the Lord speaking of a time when the people of Jerusalem and Judah would speak the Truth to their neighbors.
-While some people view this as a prophecy yet to be fulfilled in the future, the fact that Paul exhorted the brethren to do this very thing by using the same phrase, as if he was quoting from the Prophet Zechariah, may be an indication that this prophecy is referring to, or at least had a partial fulfillment during the First Century when Jesus walked the streets of Jerusalem; and then when His Disciples followed in His footsteps.
-In the eighth chapter of his book, the Prophet writes:
+In the Book of Zechariah in the Old Testament, we also find the Lord speaking of a time when the people of Jerusalem and Judah would speak the truth to their neighbors.
+While some people view this as a prophecy yet to be fulfilled in the future, the fact that Paul exhorted the brethren to do this very thing, even using the very same phrase -- as if he was quoting from the Prophet Zechariah -- may be an indication that this prophecy is referring to the First Century when Jesus walked the streets of Jerusalem; and then when His Disciples followed in His footsteps.
+In the eighth chapter of his Book, the Prophet writes as follows:

 "For thus saith the LORD of hosts; As I thought to punish you, when your fathers provoked me to wrath, saith the LORD of hosts, and I repented not: So again have I thought in these days to do well unto Jerusalem and to the house of Judah: fear ye not.
 These are the things that ye shall do; Speak ye every man the truth to his neighbour; execute the judgment of truth and peace in your gates: And let none of you imagine evil in your hearts against his neighbour; and love no false oath: for all these are things that I hate, saith the LORD . . .
 Thus saith the LORD of hosts; It shall yet come to pass, that there shall come people, and the inhabitants of many cities: And the inhabitants of one city shall go to another, saying, Let us go speedily to pray before the LORD, and to seek the LORD of hosts: I will go also.
 Yea, many people and strong nations shall come to seek the LORD of hosts in Jerusalem, and to pray before the LORD.
 Thus saith the LORD of hosts; In those days it shall come to pass, that ten men shall take hold out of all languages of the nations, even shall take hold of the skirt of him that is a Jew, saying, We will go with you: for we have heard that God is with you."